-The findings captured in this report have already started being fed into Place and Wellbeing Assessments of a range of plans, strategies, and decisions in Dalkeith.
-It will also be used to determine how Shaping Places for Wellbeing can support the embedment of recommendations made.
+The findings captured in this report were fed into Place and Wellbeing Assessments of a range of plans, strategies, and decisions in Dalkeith.
+It will also informed how Shaping Places for Wellbeing supported the embedment of recommendations made.
 It is hoped that the findings will be embedded in decision making affecting Dalkeith, to ensure the voice of the community is being heard.
-The Community Link Leads will act as a bridge between decision makers and the communities they serve.
+The Community Link Leads acted as a bridge between decision makers and the communities they serve.
 Improved consideration of place in plans and strategies also filters down to support provision and delivery in communities.
-The information in this report will be fed into the National Leadership Cohort, to encourage change at a national level.
+The information in this report fed into the National Leadership Cohort, to encourage change at a national level.